Australian Real Estate & Housing Market News

 Is Spring the perfect time to buy property in Melbourne?

-• When interest rates are cut, many of the sidelined buyers will move back into the market, driving property prices up further
+• When interest rates are cut—either later this year or early in 2025—many of those sidelined buyers will move back into the market, driving property prices up further

 If you suffer from hayfever, you’ve no doubt already had a physical reminder that Spring is here, particularly in Melbourne, which has the dubious title of being the world capital for allergies and hayfever.